Advanced Improvisation on 21st-Century Grooves

 Description

-We will experiment with mixing current grooves and unusual modes and harmonies in a jazz improv context.
+In this course, students experiment with mixing current grooves and unusual modes and harmonies in a jazz improvisation context.
 The purpose of this class is to bridge the divide between jazz harmonies and groove vamps by combining both.
 Furthermore, heavy emphasis is on melodic development techniques.
 By the end of this class you will have a working knowledge of rock, funk, reggae, ska, dance hall, drum 'n' bass, reggaeton, house, 2-step, 32nd note hi-hat grooves, hip-hop, go-go, and clipped and bounce beats.

 Credits